sysmedicine/phd2020/LabPrep/README.md

 > wget https://raw.githubusercontent.com/sysmedicine/phd2020/master/LabPrep/env.yaml

 4. Create a new conda environment with the file
-> conda env create -p phd2020 -f env.yaml
+> conda env create -f env.yaml

 ### Option 2: Using Virtual Machine
 We require around 7 Gb of empty space in harddrive and mininum 4 Gb RAM.
 Higher RAM is definitely better.